deatrich/linux-home-server/virtualization-server.md

 appear.

 Before creating a new VM, create the disk volume that will be its disk.
-You do this by chosing 'Edit' and then 'Connections Details'.
+You do this by choosing 'Edit' and then 'Connections Details'.
 Click on the 'Storage' tab and add a volume under the correct filesystem directory, which is *clients* in my example in this chapter.